Softdart Spitzen: Verschiedene Kunststoff Spitzen im Überblick

 Lukas ist Dart Fan der ersten Stunde und seit über 10 Jahren passionierter Dartspieler.
 Spätestens nach dem Besuch der Darts WM 2016 im ehrwürdigen Alexandra Palace mit seinem späteren Co-Founder und damaligen WG-Partner Timm war für ihn klar: Darts muss auch in Deutschland größer und bekannter werden.
 Mit myDartpfeil und dem weltweit einzigartigen Dartpfeil Konfigurator kann sich jeder Dartspieler - von Anfänger bis Profi - seine eigenen, perfekten Dartpfeile zusammenstellen und individuell gestalten.

-The first section is just about what you should generally pay attention to when buying if you have decided on e-darts.
-Basically, there are several features that should be taken into account.
-These include, for example, the length and the thread size.
-Due to the different threads, not every tip fits every barrel.
-This means that if you make a bad purchase, you have to bring the entire pack of tips back straight away or even throw them in the trash.
-Therefore, pay close attention to the thread size of your soft darts to avoid such a situation.
+The first section will simply cover what to look for when purchasing soft tip darts.
+There are several general characteristics to consider.
+These include the length and thread size.
+Due to the different threads, not every tip will fit every barrel.
+This means that if you buy the wrong tip, you'll have to return the entire pack of tips or even throw them away.
+Therefore, pay close attention to the thread size of your soft tip darts to avoid this kind of situation.

-The length also needs to be taken into account.
-Care should be taken to ensure that the length also matches the flight behavior of the darts.
-The tips of soft darts in particular are often extremely vulnerable and tend to break off quickly.
-Therefore, watch carefully how your arrow flies.
-If possible, it's best to try it out beforehand to see whether you need short or long tips.
-Basically, with soft darts the arrow only has to hit the desired field.
-In contrast to steel darts, getting stuck is not necessary.
-Nevertheless, for the sake of the tips and the e-dart board or machine, care should be taken to ensure that the arrows fly into the board as gently as possible.
+The length is also important to consider.
+It's important to ensure that the length matches the flight characteristics of the darts.
+The tips of soft-tip darts, in particular, are often extremely fragile and prone to breaking.
+Therefore, watch your dart very closely.
+It's best to test beforehand, if possible, whether you need short or long tips.
+Essentially, with soft-tip darts, the dart only needs to land in the desired zone.
+Unlike with steel-tip darts, sticking isn't necessary.
+However, for the sake of the tips and the e-dartboard or machine, care should be taken to ensure that the darts land as gently as possible on the board.

-Which soft dart tips are there and what is the difference?
+What soft dart tips are there and what is the difference?

 The different thread sizes for dart tips